-Parallel parking is provided along the northside in both the one-way and two-way options, with additional verge reclaimed through the rationalisation of the road space.
+Parallel parking is provided along the northside, with additional verge reclaimed through the rationalisation of the road space.
 Safer access is provided to lots on the southside via a one-way access street.

-4.7.2 Other Intersections
+4.6.2 Other Intersections

 The streetscape plans identify other intersections to be upgraded including: